 In a recent blog, inter alia, I used the analogy of a car number plate to suggest if every internet user had to have one it might help reduce the level of bad behaviour online.
 Guess what?
 It seems something like it already exists.
-It isn’t in widespread use and apparently there is stiff resistance in some quarters to it being rolled out further.
+It isn’t in widespread use and in some quarters apparently there is stiff resistance to it being rolled out further.

 I learned this from an article in New Scientist published on 12th August.
 The authors, Sally Adlee and Carl Miller, did not advocate the solution they described.
 On the contrary they ended their piece with these words

 So yes, we could fix the internet and do away with all the crooks, trolls and general troublemakers.
 But perhaps these malcontents are the price we pay for a free and open online society.

 Adlee and Miller appear to think the most important value of the internet is as a political instrument in the fight against tyranny, oppression and totalitarians everywhere.
 In this they mirror all the noble optimism of the early years of cyberspace.